Sustainability in events and conferences

 We still offer straws on our bar, but they are completely biodegradable, they have the look and feel of plastic but are made from plant-based materials.
 We tried cardboard straws, but we discovered that we couldn’t recycle them and after a lot of customer feedback, we made the switch to these biodegradable straws.

 If we get so busy that we must switch to plastic glasses to serve your drinks in, we do not use single use plastic, we have invested in reusable plastic glasses.
-Each of our plastic glasses can be washed 1,000 times before it reaches the end of its useful life.
+Each of our plastic glasses can be washed a hundred times before it reaches the end of its useful life.

 After your event